|English Policy 2021|

 ‘If reading is breathing in, then writing is breathing out’

 At Lord Blyton Primary School, English and the teaching of English is the foundation of our curriculum.
-Our main aim is to ensure every single child becomes primary literate and progresses in the areas of reading, writing, speaking and listening.
+Our main aim is to ensure every single child becomes primary literate and progresses to the best of their ability in the areas of reading, writing, speaking and listening by the time they leave our school in Year 6.

 Staff at Lord Blyton feel it is essential to highlight and be aware of the differing groups of learners and vulnerable children in their class.
 Once this information is acquired, teachers can plan and teach personalised English lessons which focus on the particular needs of each child.
 We recognise that each child has their own starting point upon entry to every year group and progress is measured in line with these starting points to ensure every child can celebrate success.